-Note: All JSON data sources must have 1 parent node.
-Multiple parent nodes in the JSON structure causes an error.
+Note: All JSON data sources can have only one parent node.
+Multiple parent nodes in the JSON structure cause an error.
 For more information on constructing a data source that meets these criteria, see your JSON API options in your CMS.